-Currently, we have several ongoing projects.
 One recently funded project from the Institute of Educational Sciences is called “Combined Cognitive and Motivational Interventions for ADHD Children” and is in collaboration with John Jonides at Michigan, Susanne Jaeggi at UC Irvine & Martin Buschkuehl at the MIND Research Institute, and Andrea Chronis-Tuscano at the University of Maryland.
 We also work with Tessa Abagis on studying hyperfocus in ADHD.

 A related cognitive training project focuses on older adults and is funded by the National Institute of Aging with Susanne Jaeggi (PI), John Jonides, Patricia Reuter-Lorenz, & Martin Buschkuehl